Bernd Leno: Arsenal goalkeeper says he stopped reading social media after Robert Enke abuse

-Arsenal's Bernd Leno says he stopped reading comments on social media after he was once told to copy Robert Enke, the former Germany goalkeeper who committed suicide in 2009.
+Bernd Leno says he stopped reading comments on social media after he was once told to copy Robert Enke, the former Germany goalkeeper who died by suicide in 2009.

 Former Hannover 96, Benfica, Borussia Monchengladbach and Barcelona goalkeeper Enke's career was affected by depression and he took his own life at the age of 32.